cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ttt/ttt_scenario.md

 # Naming conventions

 In order to map Topaz for Total Test project assets, stored in Git, to program components, stored in ISPW, naming conventions are used.
-These should be followed already when recording the unit tests, but asset names may be changed later, after recording, to use the following naming conventions:
+These should be followed when recording the unit tests, but asset names may be changed later (after recording) to use the following naming conventions:

 - The Topaz for Total Test project name uses `<Target_Program_Name>_Unit_Tests` as project name
 - The test scenario files or test suite files contain the `<Target_Program_Name>` as first part of their file name, followed by an underscore `_`, follwowed by any trailing name.